bgamari/ghc-wiki-import/argument-do.md

-Note that this change introduces some new ambiguities to the grammar, which will be resolved using an existing meta-rule:
+Note that this change relies on an existing meta-rule to resolve ambiguities:

 >